ph7klw76/calculate_electronic_coupling/README.md

    ![image](https://github.com/user-attachments/assets/8d4fdd7a-3335-4c20-b0cf-19d0ddcb0b34)

-### 8. copy the run.py and  ECOUPLING.py in the same folder make sure the list of distance is also the same folder and ensure correct name of the distance filename and then run.
+### 8. copy the run.py and  ECOUPLING.py in the same folder make sure the list of distance is also the same folder and ensure correct name of the distance filename and  add paramFile.txt file [see here]([electronic_coupling.md) to learn what is paramFile.txt.